Zeolite in agriculture

 Laboratory study on water retention

-- Objective : To analyze the ability of zeolite to store water in the soil and release it when needed.
+- Objective of the study : Analysis of the ability of zeolite to store water in the soil and release it when needed.

 - Experimental setup : Zeolite samples were mixed into soils with varying water contents.
-The samples were then monitored in a controlled laboratory environment, simulating water inflow and outflow.
-Measurements of the amount of water retained and released in the soil were taken at regular intervals.
+The samples were then monitored in a controlled laboratory environment, simulating water input and output.
+Measurements of the amount of water retained and released from the soil were taken at regular intervals.

 -

-Results : Zeolite demonstrated high water absorption capacity, maintaining soil moisture levels for extended periods.
-This is particularly beneficial in regions with low rainfall.
+Results : Zeolite exhibited a high water absorption capacity, which kept soil moisture stable for extended periods.
+This is particularly advantageous in regions with low rainfall.

 -